Raiatea, Society Islands, French Polynesia

-Board an air-conditioned bus for a panoramic drive through the main town of Uturoa -- the cultural and administrative center of Raiatea.
+Board an open air vehicle for a panoramic drive through the main town of Uturoa -- the cultural and administrative center of Raiatea.

 Shortly after leaving town, you will see Mount Temehani -- endemic home to the Tiare Apetahi.
 This extremely rare flower grows nowhere else on earth.
 An amazing fact about this flower is that each morning, when the sun touches the flower, the petals open with a slight crackling sound.